substance/legacy-docs/substance/lens_manual/content.md

 - XML-based formats such as NLM are hard to consume by web clients.
 - Strict separation of content and style is important.
 Existing formats target print, and thus contain style information which makes them hard to process by computer programs.
-- The greatest advantage of Lens Articles is that any of them can be viewed in Lens, a modern web-based interface for consuming science content.

 ### Nodes